qeffects/helium/docs/core/Element.md

 `Element:draw(x, y, w, h)`

-Use this to draw something onscreen, you can also call this every frame if it's something that moves with your game objects This checks equality to the current viewport so it'll only get re-rendered if something actually changes, furthermore translations don't cause re-renders.
+Use this to draw something onscreen, you can also call this every frame if it's something that moves with your game objects
+This checks equality to the current viewport so it'll only get re-rendered if something actually changes, furthermore translations don't cause re-renders.

+This method performs slightly differently inside an element and outside

+Outside it inserts the element in to the buffer if it isn't already there, and will render at the scene:draw()

+Inside it renders immediately, so you can put it inbetween other graphics operations.

 ---